wp-plugins/wp-symposium-pro/readme.txt

 **And there's even more...!**

-Extra plugins are available that add features galore!
-Private mail, groups, choose who to share activity with, image and YouTube attachments, and many more!
-Please note that these are separate plugins.
+Extra extensions are available that add features galore!
+Private messages, groups, forum subscriptions, choose who to share activity with, image and YouTube attachments, and many (many) more!
+Please note that these are available as optional extensions via http://www.wpsymposiumpro.com.

-And be sure to check out the Show Posts plugin for WP Symposium Pro - show any of your site content, with tons of options, you'll be amazed at how flexible it is!

 **Find out more**